websanco/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/documents-and-media/developer-guide/api/document-api-basics.md

 	| base64 -d
 ```

 The URL and `-u` option specify the service endpoint and authentication credentials, respectively.
-The URL's `http://localhost:8080/o/headless-delivery/v1.0/documents/${1}` part is the REST service endpoint to get the `Document` by its ID--this URL is the same as the `Document_GET_ById.sh` script's URL.
+The URL's `/o/headless-delivery/v1.0/documents/${1}` part is the REST service endpoint to get the `Document` by its ID.
+This URL is the same as the `Document_GET_ById.sh` script's URL.
 The `?nestedFields=contentValue` part requests the `contentValue` embedded in the `Document`'s `nestedFields`.
 Lastly the `&fields=contentValue` part filters on the `contentValue` field, so that the content field alone is returned.
 Invoking only the URL and `-u ...` option returns this:

 ```bash
 {